2020 BIA Parade of Homes will be at Grove City's Beulah Park

 The Building Industry Association of Central Ohio announced Wednesday, Sept.
 11, that the Beulah Park development in Grove City would be the site of the 2020 BIA Parade of Homes.

-The summer 2020 event will feature houses built as part of the residential development's first phase, which is underway at the site of a horse-racing track that closed in 2014.
+The summer 2020 event will feature houses built as part of the mixed-use development's first phase, which is underway at the site of a horse-racing track that closed in 2014.
+The project's other components are scheduled for office and retail development.

 The 2019 Parade of Homes was held in July at Evans Farm, a 1,250-acre mixed-use development north of Lewis Center Road in Orange and Berlin townships in Delaware County.